jenv5507/Election_Analysis/README.md

 county_votes = {}
 -   Above is setting up the county list and the dictionary for the county votes.

  **Election-Audit Summary**

+ Going forward, this program can be used for future elections to gather total votes per county and candidates along with determining the winning candidate.
+One way that the script could be modified is by including the number of votes each candidate gets from each county.
+It would tell another part of the story and what county the candidates are getting the majority of their votes.